 Chronic heart diseases are considered to be one of the most prevalent causes of death nowadays [1], and high blood pressure (BP) is one of the main issues to be blamed for [2].
 Hypertension, defined as systolic blood pressure (SBP) higher than 140 mmHG or diastolic blood pressure (DBP) higher than 90 mmHG [3].
 According to the World Heart Federation (WHF), approximately 50 percent of ischemic strokes are caused by hypertension [4].
 In addition, with the Covid-19 pandemic ravaging the world, a recent study shows almost 75% of patients who have died due to Covid-19 in Italy had a history of hypertension, which indicates a high correlation between hypertension and Covid-19 mortality [5].
 For patients who are suffering from heart diseases, BP monitoring and management in the normal range is crucial.

 Techniques like cuff-based BP measurement devices have been widely used for continuously monitoring BP.
-However, such invasive measurement always brings discomfort to patients during the inflation and deflation of the cuff, which may affect patients' blood pressure and introduce higher levels of uncertainty [6,7].
+However, such measurement always brings discomfort to patients during the inflation and deflation of the cuff, which may affect patients' blood pressure and introduce higher levels of uncertainty [6,7].
 Thus, cuffless-based measurement has aroused researchers' and clinicians' interests for non-invasive purposes [8,9].
-Photoplethysmography (PPG) and electrocardiogram (ECG) signals are collected by contactless measurement devices (i.e., accelerometer [10], force sensitive electromechanical film (EMFi) sensor [11]), which have shown close correlation when estimating blood pressure.
+Photoplethysmography (PPG) and electrocardiogram (ECG) signals are collected by harmless measurement devices (i.e., Fibre optic sensor [10], force sensitive electromechanical film (EMFi) sensor [11]), which have shown close correlation when estimating blood pressure.
 BP is a quasi-periodic signal in sync with the patient’s heartbeats.
 The peak in each period is defined as systolic blood pressure (SBP), and lower bound refers to diastolic blood pressure (DBP), and high correlation between SBP, DBP, and PPG signals is shown in figure 1.